G-typical Witt vectors with coefficients and the norm: Definition of the Witt vectors

 \begin{lemma} The ghost map $w : \prod_{V \in \can{S}} M^{\otimes_R G/V} \to \text{gh}^S_{H \le G}(R; M)$ can be defined as

 In particular this implies that the quotient map $q : \prod_{V \in \can{S}} M^{\otimes_R G/V} \to W^S_{H \le G}(R; M)$ is given by

 By a (possibly uncountably infinite) sum over $V \in \can{S}$, we mean the limit of the net sending a finite subset of $\can{S}$ to the sum indexed by that subset.
-This agrees with the treatment in \cite{dress_burnside_1988}. \end{lemma} \begin{proof} The claim about the ghost map is immediate from the descriptions of $\tilde{V}^H_V$ and $\tilde{\tau}_{G/V}$ in components given in Propositions~\ref{prop:verschiebung} and \ref{prop:teichmuller}.
+This agrees with the treatment in \cite{dress_burnside_1988}.\footnote{See Remark~\ref{rem:g_infinite} in the next section for more discussion of how the infinite group case of our construction might connect to other work.} \end{lemma} \begin{proof} The claim about the ghost map is immediate from the descriptions of $\tilde{V}^H_V$ and $\tilde{\tau}_{G/V}$ in components given in Propositions~\ref{prop:verschiebung} and \ref{prop:teichmuller}.
 Note that each component is only non-zero for finitely many terms of the sum.

 For the claim about the quotient map, first suppose for simplicity that $S$ is finite.
 Since $V^H_V$ and $\tau_{G/V}$ are defined as lifts of $\tilde{V}^H_V$ and $\tilde{\tau}_{G/V}$, the natural map

 factors the ghost map $\prod_{V \in \can{S}} M^{\otimes_R G/V} \to \text{gh}^S_{H \le G}(R; M)$ along the Witt vector ghost map $W^S_{H \le G}(R; M) \to \text{gh}^S_{H \le G}(R; M)$.
 When $(R; M)$ is free the Witt vector ghost map is injective, so (\ref{eq:ghost_sum_map}) must be the usual quotient map $q$.
 And then Lemma~\ref{lem:finite_module_kan} tells us that it must also be the usual quotient map for general coefficients.